Matex600/Battle-of-Grunwald/README.md

 * Media
 # Introduction
  <br>
- This website aims to reinforce medieval facts and knowledge for users interested in the time period.
+ This website aims to educate on medieval facts and knowledge for users interested in the event in time.
  <br>
  My goal is to create a functioning and informative site detailing an event in the history of my country.
  <br>